aiman-al-masoud/deixiscript/src/deixiscript/README.md

 There is still no mechanism to solve the problem of syntactic ambiguities in natural language, ie: multiple parse trees.

+Short term plan is to use parentheses to delimit noun-phrases, which only works in writing.

 # Modifier Expansion

 Add a "such that" clause to noun-phrase: